YSOVA FOUNDATION YEAR PROGRAM

 3 Credits (STUDIO)

 The 4th dimension in artistic practices is typically seen as the dimension of time as an extension of the traditional three dimensions of height, breadth, and depth.
-In this course we investigate time through the mediums of video and performance.
+In this quarter, we investigate time through the mediums of photography and video.
 These explorations are undertaken through a series of projects exploring various concepts and techniques for the purpose of developing a foundation to a relevant, contemporary, artistic practice.
 The course will offer a broad exposure to contemporary art along with critical dialogue and historical context.
-Readings will assist in the creation of projects that express cultural perspectives that reflect on both the dominant and marginal media paradigms.
+Students will develop projects that reflect personal interests, cultural perspectives, and conceptual concerns.

 Prerequisite